-Taking note of the competitive pressures in the industry and the talent market, the Board had, on review, decided to only disclose the remuneration of the Directors in bands with a breakdown of the components in percentage.
+Taking note of the competitive pressures in the industry and the talent market, the Board had, on review decided to disclose the remuneration of the Directors in bands with a breakdown of the components in percentage.
 The name, breakdown of the remuneration earned and total remuneration paid to the Company's key management personnel were also not disclosed as such confidential and sensitive information could be exploited by the competitors.
-Information on the remuneration of Directors in FY2016 is as follows:-
+Information on the remuneration of Directors in FY2017 is as follows:-

 Remuneration Bands and Name of Directors Salary % Bonus % Other benefits % Fees % Total %

-S\$250,000 to S\$500,000
+\$\$250,000 to \$\$500,000

-Mr. Tan Ser Ko 69 30 1 - 100
+Mr Tan Ser Ko 68 32 - - 100

-Below S\$250,000
+Below \$\$250,000

-Mr. Wong Bheet Huan 92 8 - 100
+Mr. Wong Bheet Huan 92 8 - - 100

-Mr. Chew Thiam Keng 100 100
+Mr. Chew Thiam Keng - - - 100 100

-Mr. Simon de Villiers Rudolph - 100 100
+Mr. Simon de Villiers Rudolph - - - 100 100

-Mr. Cheng Yee Seng 100 100
+Mr. Cheng Yee Seng - - - 100 100

-Mr. Lim Chen Yang 100 100
+Mr. Lim Chen Yang - - - 100 100

-In addition, a total of 47,500,000 share options under the Scheme were granted to Directors, namely, Mr. Tan Ser Ko, Mr. Wong Bheet Huan, Mr. Simon de Villiers Rudolph, Mr. Cheng Yee Seng and Mr. Lim Chen Yang, on 10 May 2016.
-Such share-based incentives were granted to better align the interests of the Directors with those of shareholders and the details of such share-based incentive schemes can be found in page 28 of this Annual Report.
+In addition, a total of 45,000,000 share options under the Scheme were granted to Directors, namely, Mr. Tan Ser Ko, Mr. Wong Bheet Huan, Mr. Simon de Villiers Rudolph, Mr. Cheng Yee Seng and Mr. Lim Chen Yang, on 9 May 2017.
+Further information on such share-based incentive schemes can be found in page 27 of this Annual Report.

-In FY2016, there was only one key management personnel in the Company.
+In FY2017, there was only one key management personnel in the Company.
 The key management personnel received remuneration of less than S\$250,000.

-There were no termination, retirement and post-employment benefits granted to Directors, the CEO and key management personnel other than the payment in lieu of notice in the event of termination in their respective employment contracts in FY2016.
+There were no termination, retirement and post-employment benefits granted to Directors, the CEO and key management personnel other than the payment in lieu of notice in the event of termination in their respective employment contracts in FY2017.

-There were no employees within the Group who were immediate family members of a Director or the CEO whose remuneration exceeded \$\$50,000 in FY2016.
+There were no employees within the Group who were immediate family members of a Director or the CEO whose remuneration exceeded S\$50,000 in FY2017.